-In Richfield, Minnesota, the process of a tax audit is usually not confusing.
+In Richfield, Utah, the process of a tax audit is typically not confusing.
 If you get a letter saying that you have been chosen for an audit, you should still take it seriously, however.
-The first thing you need to do is confirm that you are truly being audited, because there are fraudsters who impersonate tax collectors, attempting to squeeze money out of innocent victims.
+The first thing you need to do is confirm that you are really being audited, because there are fraudsters who impersonate tax collectors, attempting to squeeze money out of innocent victims.
 When you receive such a letter, you should use the phone book or Internet to find the contact info for the government agency that the letter claims to be from, and contact them.
 Do not rely on any contact information provided in the letter, as it may direct you to the scammer, who will just pretend to be a representative of the IRS.

 After confirming that the audit you're facing is really legitimate, there are a few things you can do to prepare.
 Initially, you should assemble all of the appropriate documents you have in your possession.
 This should include your tax return, W-2 forms, and records of any expenses that you claim as deductions.
 You should bring these documents, and any others that the auditor requests, to the meeting.
 At the meeting, the auditor will ask you a number of questions, which you should answer honestly and to the best of your knowledge.

 Reasons For a Tax Audit in Richfield, Utah